-What is your level of knowledge and skill, availability, and access to tools in architecture, civil engineering, and construction?
+What is your level of knowledge and skill, availability, and access to tools in architecture, construction, and civil engineering?
 How complex is your development or redevelopment?
 Are there any aspects of your project that may require specialized expertise?
 If the project complexity exceeds your capabilities, now is the time to start getting to know potential partners.